jinghuazhao/Mixed-Models/README.md

 They have generic implications in assessment of SNP-trait association including risk prediction and Mendelian randomisation analysis, given that increasing number of variants are identified but with inter-popuation fluctuations.
 These variants are often used collectively as polygenic risk scores.

+## Exposition

-Lately, another exposition was nade in analysis of BiSeq data, as it is shown here, [https://github.com/jinghuazhao/QTR](https://github.com/jinghuazhao/QTR).
+This regards p values during analysis of BiSeq data, as it is shown here, [https://github.com/jinghuazhao/QTR](https://github.com/jinghuazhao/QTR).

+## EnvWAS

+This is associated with the CLARITE package, R package (https://github.com/HallLab/clarite), Python package (https://github.com/HallLab/clarite-python and https://halllab.github.io/clarite-python/) with index (https://pypi.org/).

 ## References